cagov/design-system/components/regulatory-outline/readme.md

 1. Include **SCSS** in your compiler.
 2. Add the **sample markup** from the component to your HTML.
-3. You may need to adjust `margin-left` depending on your default font size.
+3. You may need to adjust `$cagov-regulatory-outline-margin` depending on your default font size.

 ## Progressive enhancement